 Each Reading Diary provides you with guidance and ideas about how to develop your child's reading skills and to provide feedback.
 In school, children will read to a variety of adults during the week in literacy as well as other areas of the curriculum.
-In practical terms, teachers are not able to listen to each child individually each week, which is why we rely on parents volunteers and Reading Buddies.
-Teachers will make comments in children's reading diaries and will check the diaries regularly to ensure that children are reading regularly at home.
+In practical terms, teachers are not able to listen to each child individually each week, which is why we rely on parents, volunteers and Reading Buddies.
+Teachers will make comments or put on a stamp in children's reading diaries, following individual or guided reading sessions, and will check the diaries regularly to ensure that children are reading regularly at home.
+The teacher's annotations about the child's reading are kept in school as an original record.

 Early readers select books from our graded reading boxes and their teacher will decide when they are ready to move on to a higher level.
-When they are a fluent reader, children will be encouraged to select books from our school library.
+When they are a fluent reader, children will select their own books.
+All children are allowed to borrow library books to read independently or with the help of an adult at home.